 At closing, you will sign all of the paperwork required to complete the purchase, including your loan documents.
 It typically takes a couple of days for your loan to be funded after the paperwork is returned to the lender.
 Once the check is delivered to the seller, you are ready to move into your new Napa Valley home!

-✅Click here to download my 4 phase breakdown of the home buying process.
+✅Click here to download my 4 phase breakdown of the process for buying Napa homes.

-✅This step-by-step guide creates transparency by laying out the entire home buying process up front. ✅Digital download ready for print or email
+✅This step-by-step guide creates transparency by laying out the entire real estate buying process up front. ✅Digital download ready for print or email

 Copyright © 2019 Crystal Tynan Real Estate | Napa Valley Agent DRE02019703 - All Rights Reserved.

 Sotheby’s International Realty® is a registered trademark licensed to Sotheby’s International Realty Affiliates LLC.
 Each Office Is Independently Owned And Operated.